-Written communications and petitions concerning the subject matter of the hearing will be noted, read aloud, or summarized by the Mayor.
+Written communications and petitions concerning the subject matter of the hearing will be noted, read aloud, or summarized by the Mayor or City Secretary.
 A reading in full shall take place if requested by any member of the City Council.